Omaha Occupational Therapy Services

-In its simplest terms, occupational therapists and occupational therapy assistants help people across the lifespan participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
-Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from injury to regain skills, and providing supports for older adults experiencing physical and cognitive changes.
+Our Omaha occupational therapists and occupational therapy assistants help people across the lifespan participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
+Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from injury regain skills, and providing support for older adults experiencing physical and cognitive changes.
 Occupational therapy services typically include:

 - an individualized evaluation, during which the client/family and occupational therapist determine the person’s goals,

 - customized intervention to improve the person’s ability to perform daily activities and reach the goals, and